isomerpages/cris-precise/_research/PRECISE SG100K Resource/Data Access Principles.md

 the intermediate data release of 50,000 participants by Singapore public academic and clinical researchers was enabled through an open <a href="https://npm.sg/research/call-for-proposals/" rel="noopener nofollow" target="_blank">Call for Proposals</a> (application closed in January 2024).
-The PRECISE-SG100K Scientific Committee selected 36 projects, comprising 8 Flagship Projects and 28 Driver Projects.
-Please refer to <strong>url </strong>for more details.</p>
+The PRECISE-SG100K Scientific Committee selected 36 projects, comprising 8 Flagship Projects and 28 Driver Projects.</p>
 <p></p>
 </li>
 <li>